Skip to Main Content

 Asch’s thoughts in 1952 on the study of social processes, (as cited in Gleitman, Roizin, & Sabini, 1997) found that …

-Example of that Reference
+Example of a reference:

 Gleitman, H., Rozin, P., & Sabini, J. (1997).
 Solomon E. Asch (1907-1996).
-The American Psychologist, 52(9), 984–985. https://doi.org/10.1037/0003-066X.52.9.984
+The American Psychologist52(9), 984–985. https://doi.org/10.1037/0003-066X.52.9.984